PizzaTown/PizzaTownBotClient/README.md

 Steps:

-1. Edit `config.json.text` and fill out the information required there.
-Save the file as `config.json`.

-2. Test using `npm start` to try the `index.ts` file that Rocky has written for testing.
+1. Test using `npm start` to try the `index.ts` file that Rocky has written for testing.